X-CCS/Tacotron_cpu_inference/README.md

 # Tacotron_cpu_inference
 Convert GPU inference code to CPU inference, basically remove amp and cuda() related parts, it is based on: https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2

-1. Assume you already have downloaded and preprocessed the dataset as quick start shows
+1. Assume you already have downloaded and preprocessed the dataset as quick start.

-2. Tacotron2 and WaveGlow checkpoints for inference can be download from NGC, and place in the current directory:
+2. Tacotron2 and WaveGlow checkpoints for inference can be downloaded from NGC, and place in the current directory:

  https://ngc.nvidia.com/catalog/models/nvidia:tacotron2pyt_fp16/files?version=3